triton-inference-server/tutorials/Conceptual_Guide/Part_8-semantic_caching/README.md

 clustering of dense vectors.
     - This library is used for the embedding store and extracting the most similar embedded prompt from the cached requests (or from the index store).
-    - This is a mighty library with a great variety of CPu and GPU accelerated algorithms.
+    - This is a mighty library with a great variety of CPU and GPU accelerated algorithms.
     - Alternatives include [annoy](https://github.com/spotify/annoy), or
     [cuVS](https://github.com/rapidsai/cuvs).
 However, note that cuVS already